-Cruisers resemble American bikes from the 1930s to the 1960s and most have a V-twin engine.
+Cruisers resemble American bikes from the 1930s to the 1960s, and most have a V-twin engine.

-Cruisers are manufactured by European brands (Ducati, Triumph and more) as well as each of the "Big Four" Japanese brands (Honda, Kawasaki, Suzuki, and Yamaha).
+Cruisers are manufactured by European brands (Ducati, Triumph, and more) as well as each of the "Big Four" Japanese brands (Honda, Kawasaki, Suzuki, and Yamaha).
 Still, the company most associated with cruisers is Harley-Davidson.

 Touring bikes usually have fairings or windshields, larger fuel tanks, saddlebags, seating for a passenger, engines with a lot of low-end horsepower, and a relaxed, upright riding position.

 Here are some of the most popular touring motorcycles we insure*:

-Relative to other bikes, sports bikes offer less comfort and fuel economy to provide greater speed, acceleration, braking and maneuverability on paved roads.
+Relative to other bikes, sports bikes can offer less comfort and fuel economy to provide greater speed, acceleration, braking and maneuverability on paved roads.